Abbey Clancy Flaunts Her Enviable Body In A Bronze Lace-Up Swimsuit In Miami

 The model further added that the pregnancy hormones took a toll on her appearance in general, adding she also suffered from spot breakouts, a condition that cleared right after she gave birth.

-“I really suffered in my pregnancies, and everything that could go wrong with your appearance, did… Obviously my hair fell out, then my skin just went mad and I was covered in spots, but literally as soon as the baby came out, my skin cleared up,” Clancy is quoted as saying in the Daily Mail report.
+“I really suffered in my pregnancies, and everything that could go wrong with your appearance did… Obviously my hair fell out, then my skin just went mad and I was covered in spots, but literally, as soon as the baby came out, my skin cleared up,” Clancy is quoted as saying in the Daily Mail report.